Upsolver/Documentation_Old/UpSQL/TransformingData/join-data-from-several-data-sources.md

   </tr>
 </table>

-For the above data sources - id is an Integer and time is a time-stamp in DD/MM/YYYY HH:MM format which represents the time that event was created.
+For the above data sources - id is an Integer and time is a time-stamp in DD/MM/YYYY HH:MM format which represents the event's creation time.

 ## WAIT Interval

-In order to synchronize between streams, Upsolver supports the `WAIT integer { MINUTE[S] | HOUR[S] | DAY[S] } [ ALIGNED ]` syntax.
+In order to synchronize between streams, UpSQL supports the `WAIT integer { MINUTE[S] | HOUR[S] | DAY[S] } [ ALIGNED ]` syntax.

 If `WAIT X MINUTES` (X is an Integer) is specified, Upsolver ensures that the state of the joined lookup table is ready X minutes ahead of the data being processed.
 This will cause the output to be delayed by X minutes.